the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

 The above is, unfortunately, the simplest result in this module.
-The next two proofs are both _quite_ technical: that's because we're given some _mere_ (truncated) data, from the assumption that $H$ is a weak equivalence, so to use it as proper data, we need to characterise the use up to a contractible space of choices (after which we are free to project what we are interested in).
+The next two proofs are both _quite_ technical: that's because we're given some _mere_^[truncated] data, from the assumption that $H$ is a weak equivalence, so to use it as proper data, we need to show that whatever we want lives in a contractible space, after which we are free to project only the data we are interested in, and forget about the coherences.

+It will turn out, however, that the coherence data necessary to make these types contractible is exactly the coherence data we need to show that we are indeed building functors, natural transformations, etc. So, not only do we need it to use unique choice, we also need it to show we're doing category theory.

 ## Full-faithfulness